Spend a long weekend in Jersey visiting the breathtaking locations you’ve seen across both series of Bergerac.

 The icing on the cake for Bergerac fans

-On your last day, go east to explore some of Jersey’s hidden gems that old-school Bergerac fans will recognise!
+On your last day, go east to explore some of Jersey’s hidden gems that old-school Bergerac fans will recognise, and discover the corner of the island that lead actor Damien Molony has called his home base while filming both series.

 It’s the grand finale you’ve been waiting for, full of history, stunning views, and a healthy dose of TV nostalgia.